noahm/ClearskyUI/readme.md

 ## Installation

-configure IP address in config.ini
+configure IP address in config.ini (127.0.0.1 for local)

 configure port in config.ini (8080 for codespaces)